alperdarendeli/corporatefakenews/README.md

 ## B. Training, Prediction and Tweet Datasets

 Training, prediction and tweets datasets may be downloaded from [here](https://github.com/alperdarendeli/corporatefakenews/releases/tag/v1.0.0), please unzip before use.
 - Training dataset (training_dataset.csv) comprises a total of 3,927,563 Tweet IDs that were posted on Twitter from 2014 to 2019.
 The dataset contains Tweet IDs, Country Codes and City IDs.
-To map City IDs  to their respective city names and country, please refer to [utils\cities_mapper_new.csv](utils/cities_mapper_new.csv).
+To map City IDs  to their respective city names and countries, please refer to [utils\cities_mapper_new.csv](utils/cities_mapper_new.csv).
 - Prediction dataset (prediction_dataset.csv) comprises a total of 189,158 unique User IDs, whose locations are predicted in the study.
 - Tweet dataset (tweets_dataset.csv) comprises a total of 342,818 unique Tweet IDs, which post claims verified by a fact-checking organization.
 The variables in the dataset are Tweet ID, Company Name and Verdict of Claim.